Mith29/pro-tasker-MERN-full-stack-capstone-project/README.md

  <h1 align="center"> Pro-Tasker — Full-Stack MERN Application </h1>

 ##  Project Overview
+## Overview

+## Overview

-Pro-Tasker is a modern, collaborative project management web application built using the MERN stack (MongoDB, Express, React, Node.js).
-It is designed to help individuals and small teams efficiently manage projects and tasks with a clean, intuitive interface and secure backend.
+Pro-Tasker is a project management application built with the MERN stack (MongoDB, Express, React, and Node.js).
+It allows users to create projects and efficiently manage tasks within each project.

-This application demonstrates full-stack development skills including API design, authentication, authorization, database modeling, frontend state management, and deployment.
+The React frontend communicates with the Node.js and Express backend, while data is stored in MongoDB.
+CRUD operations for projects and tasks are fully integrated, so users can create, view, update, and delete data dynamically.

+User authentication is implemented to ensure that each user can securely access and manage their own projects and tasks.

 ### Live URLs
 * **Frontend:**  https://pro-tasker-mern-full-stack-by-mithra.netlify.app